 The response received by the Client from the Webserver packages several sections, most importantly:

-As I thoroughly explain and demonstrate in my online course: Beyond Excel Boundaries with VBA: Office, Files and Internet, you can send any HTTP request over an Internet connection from VBA using the WinHttp service library.
+As I thoroughly explain and demonstrate in my online course: Business Automation with VBA: Accessing the Internet, you can send any HTTP request over an Internet connection from VBA using the WinHttp service library.
 Here’s a code snippet to send a request to some URL:

 Dim winHttpReq As Object